Whitedragon115/mdFury/README.md

 4. **Open your browser**

-   Navigate to [http://localhost:3000](http://localhost:3000) to see mdBin in action!
+   Navigate to [http://localhost:3000](http://localhost:3000) to see mdFury in action!

 ### Environment Setup (Optional)